Barry Bergdoll

 Barry Bergdoll is Meyer Schapiro Professor of art history in the Department of Art History and Archaeology at Columbia University and from 2007 to 2019 a curator in the Department of Architecture and Design at the Museum of Modern Art, New York, where from 2007 to 2013 he served as Philip Johnson Chief Curator of Architecture and Design.
 He serves, since 2018, as President of the Board of the Center for Architecture in New York City and a member of the Pritzker Architecture Prize jury since 2019.

 Education

-Bergdoll graduated from Columbia University in 1977 and studied at King's College, Cambridge University on a Kellett Fellowship 1977-79 before returning to Columbia to complete his Ph.D. in 1986.
+Bergdoll graduated from Columbia University in 1977 and studied at King's College, Cambridge, on a Kellett Fellowship (1977-79) before returning to Columbia to complete his Ph.D. in 1986.